The GIS Business Case

 Some business cases are more expensive than projects.
 But if you do it right, you’ll reap all the rewards.

-3. What will the costs be of the new GIS?
+3. What will the costs be for the new GIS?

 In GIS, the recurring costs are for things like maintenance, salaries, rent, etc.

 The one-time costs are hardware, software, staff training, and other GIS computer components.

 An organization wants to know the costs that a GIS system accrues.

 GIS software costs eat into the budgets of organizations.